Arthur Annesley, 1st Earl of Anglesey1

 by John Michael Wright 2

-Arthur Annesley, 1st Earl of Anglesey was born on 10 July 1614 at Fishamble Street, Dublin, County Dublin, Ireland.3 He was the son of Francis Annesley, 1st Viscount Valentia and Dorothy Philipps.3 He was baptised on 29 July 1614.3 He married Elizabeth Altham, daughter of Sir James Altham and Elizabeth Sutton, on 24 April 1638 at Acton, London, England.4 He died on 6 April 1686 at age 71, with other issue:.5 He died on 6 April 1686 at age 71 at Drury Lane, London, England, from quinsy.4 He was buried at Farmborough, Hampshire, England.4 His will (dated 23 February 1685/6) was probated on 18 June 1686.4 His will was probated on 3 July 1699.4
+Arthur Annesley, 1st Earl of Anglesey was born on 10 July 1614 at Fishamble Street, Dublin, County Dublin, IrelandG.3 He was the son of Francis Annesley, 1st Viscount of Valentia and Dorothy Philipps.3 He was baptised on 29 July 1614.3 He married Elizabeth Altham, daughter of Sir James Altham and Elizabeth Sutton, on 24 April 1638 at Acton, London, EnglandG.4 He died on 6 April 1686 at age 71 at Drury Lane, London, EnglandG, from quinsy.4 He was buried at Farmborough, Hampshire, EnglandG.4 His will was proven (by probate) on 18 June 1686.4 His will was proven (by probate) on 3 July 1699.4

-He lived Newport Pagnell.5 He was educated (allegedly) Magdalen College Oxford and (definitely) Lincoln's Inn.5 He was educated in 1630 at Magdalen College, Oxford University, Oxford, Oxfordshire, England.3 He graduated from Oxford University, Oxford, Oxfordshire, England, in 1634 with a Bachelor of Arts (B.A.).3 He was admitted to Lincoln's Inn in 1634.3 In 1645 and again in 1647 he was one of the Commissioners to manage the Irish affairs under the Parliament, but after the murder of the King, took part with the Royalists.3 He was Member of Parliament (M.P.)
-Radnorshire , Dublin (E Parl) 1659–60 and Carmarthen 1660, Pres Cncl of State 1660, V-Treas Ireland 1660–67, Treas Navy 1667–68, Lord Privy Seal 1673–82 in 1647.5 He held the office of Member of Parliament (M.P.) for County Radnor between 1647 and 1653.3 In 1658 he was empowered to treat with the King's rebellious subjects.3 He held the office of Member of Parliament (M.P.) for Dublin [English Parliament] from 1659 to 1660.3 He held the office of President of the Council of State in 1660.3 He held the office of Member of Parliament (M.P.) for Carmarthen in 1660.3 He held the office of Vice-Treasurer [Ireland] between 1660 and 1667.3 He was invested as a Privy Counsellor (P.C.) on 31 May 1660.6 He succeeded to the title of 2nd Viscount Valentia on 22 November 1660.
-He succeeded to the title of Baron Mountnorris [I] on 22 November 1660.3 He was invested as a Privy Counsellor (P.C.)
-[Ireland] in December 1660.6 He was created 1st Earl of Anglesey, in Wales [England] on 20 April 1661.3 He was created 1st Baron Annesley, of Newport Pagnel, Buckinghamshire [England] on 20 April 1661.3 On 8 March 1665 he received a pension of £600 per year.4 He held the office of Treasurer of the Navy from 1667 to 1668.3 On 21 May 1669 he was soundly cudgelled by a Major Scott, with whom he declined a duel.4 He held the office of Lord Privy Seal between 22 April 1673 and 9 August 1682.4 He lived after 1682 at Bletchington, Oxfordshire, England.4
+He was educated in 1630 at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.3 He was admitted to Lincoln's Inn in 1634.3 He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, in 1634 with a Bachelor of Arts (B.A.)3 He was one of the Commissioners to manage the Irish affairs under the Parliament, but after the murder of the King, took part with the Royalists in 1647.3 He held the office of Member of Parliament (M.P.) for County Radnor between 1647 and 1653.3 In 1658 he was empowered to treat with the King's rebellious subjects.3 He held the office of Member of Parliament (M.P.) for Dublin [English Parliament] from 1659 to 1660.3 He held the office of Member of Parliament (M.P.) for Carmarthen in 1660.3 He held the office of President of the Council of State in 1660.3 He held the office of Vice-Treasurer [Ireland] between 1660 and 1667.3 He was appointed Privy Counsellor (P.C.) on 31 May 1660.5 He succeeded as the 2nd Viscount of Valentia, co.
+Kerry [I., 1622] on 22 November 1660.6 He succeeded as the 2nd Baron Mountnorris, of Mountnorris, co.
+Armagh [I., 1629] on 22 November 1660.3 He succeeded as the 2nd Baronet Annesley, of Mountnorris, co.
+Armagh [I., 1620] on 22 November 1660.6 He was appointed Privy Counsellor (P.C.)
+[Ireland] in December 1660.5 He was created 1st Earl of Anglesey, in Wales [England] on 20 April 1661.3 He was created 1st Baron Annesley, of Newport Pagnel, Buckinghamshire [England] on 20 April 1661.3 On 8 March 1665 he received a pension of £600 per year.4 He held the office of Treasurer of the Navy from 1667 to 1668.3 On 21 May 1669 he was soundly cudgelled by a Major Scott, with whom he declined a duel.4 He held the office of Lord Privy Seal between 22 April 1673 and 9 August 1682.4 He lived after 1682 at Bletchington, Oxfordshire, EnglandG.4 His last will was dated 23 February 1685/86.

 Children of Arthur Annesley, 1st Earl of Anglesey and Elizabeth Altham